salamander2/leds/README.md

 * Connections:
  * the long leg of the LED goes to GND.
- * the three resistors connect to the short legs and also connect to #13, #19, #26
+ * the three resistors connect to the short legs of the 3 colour LED.
+ * they also connect to GPIO pins #13, #19, #26

 Now you can run the TriColour program "Tricolour.py".
 Press 'r', 'g', and 'b' keys to increase the red, green, and blue.
 Use capital R G B to decrease the amounts.